How Do Soil Microbes Respond to Chickpea Replacing a Bare Fallow Period in Southeastern Row Crop Agroecosystems?

 Project Objectives:

-• Quantify how three chickpea varieties, two cover crops and fallow affect different soil microbial indicators: soil C mineralization, enzyme activity, and gene expression.
+2. Quantify how a commercial chickpea variety, two cover crops (rye and clover), and fallow affect different soil microbial indicators: soil C mineralization, enzyme activity, and gene expression.

-• Determine if and how different winter management options (fallow, chickpea cash crop, rye cover crop, clover cover crop) affect the productivity of the subsequent crop in the rotation (corn).
-We also aim to determine if and how microbial indicators are correlated with crop growth and nutrition for all crops studied.
+3. Evaluate whether and how different winter management strategies (fallow, chickpea as a cash crop, rye cover crop, and clover cover crop) influence the productivity of the subsequent corn crop, and whether these effects vary under different nitrogen fertilizer rates (low versus recommended).
+We also aimed to determine if and how microbial indicators were correlated with crop growth and nutrition for all crops studied.

 Research